Medellín · Neighborhood Guide

 Doctor visits happen at Clínica Las Vegas, which is technically just outside the comuna but is the hospital their international insurance assigned and where the receptionist speaks English with no accent.
 Most appointments are same-week.
 Patrick's annual physical cost about a third of what his Texas physical cost the prior year, and the report came emailed within two days.

 Dinner is the negotiation.
 Lina prefers Manila's quieter restaurant stretch; Patrick gravitates to Provenza because he wants the energy.
-They compromise toward Carlos E. Restrepo on weekends (a short Cabify ride away, in Laureles) when they want to be reminded that Medellín is bigger than their comuna.
+They compromise toward Carlos E. Restrepo on weekends (a short Uber ride away, in Laureles) when they want to be reminded that Medellín is bigger than their comuna.

 Ready to find your place in El Poblado?